 6. DHA Boosts Brain Health

-While a basic level of DHA is an absolute requirement for normal brain function, higher levels are likely necessary to protect our brain health.
+While a basic level of DHA is an absolute requirement for normal brain function, higher levels may potentially help to protect our brain health.

-Research shows that adequate DHA levels are protective against all-cause cognitive decline, including Alzheimer’s disease, Parkinson’s, and vascular dementia (25, 26, 27).
+Research shows that adequate DHA levels may potentially help to protect against all-cause cognitive decline, including Alzheimer’s disease, Parkinson’s, and vascular dementia (23, 24, 25).

 7. Wild Salmon Contains Astaxanthin

-First of all, you may be surprised to hear that not only fruit and vegetables contain antioxidants.
-As a matter of fact, so does chocolate, coffee, and even meat (28).
+First of all, you may be surprised to hear that not only fruit and vegetables contain compounds with antioxidant properties.
+As a matter of fact, so does chocolate, coffee, and even meat (26).

 Alaskan salmon is no different and contains a range of antioxidants.
-Among these, astaxanthin is the most famous due to the wide-reaching positive impacts it has on our health.
+Among these, astaxanthin is arguably the most well-researched due to its potential health impacts.

-- Clinical studies in human subjects indicate that astaxanthin helps reduce oxidative stress and inflammation (29).
+- Clinical studies in human subjects indicate that astaxanthin may help reduce oxidative stress and inflammation (27).

-- Astaxanthin protects against UV-induced skin damage and helps prevent cell alterations.
-In-vitro tests show it to be the most UV-protective carotenoid (30).
+- Astaxanthin may protects against UV-induced skin damage and help prevent cell alterations.
+In-vitro (test tube) studies show it to be the most UV-protective carotenoid (28).

-In patients with existing cardiovascular disease, omega-3 fatty acids have several beneficial impacts.
+In patients with existing cardiovascular disease, omega-3 fatty acids have several potential benefits.

-A buildup of plaque in the arteries is far from ideal, but the real threat comes when plaque ruptures.
-It is the rupture of this plaque that “causes the catastrophic consequences of atherosclerosis” (33).
+A buildup of plaque in the arteries is a significant risk factor for cardiovascular events, but the real threat comes when plaque ruptures.
+It is the rupture of this plaque that often causes blockages, leading to cardiovascular eventgs.

 In other words, when arterial plaque breaks/ruptures it may block or severely disrupt the flow of blood, leading to a heart attack.